Lombiq/Orchard-Vue.js/Readme.md

 </script>
 ```

-You can include the `<vue-component area="My.Module name="my-article">` tag helper in your code.
+You can include the `<vue-component area="My.Module" name="my-article">` tag helper in your code.
 This will add Vue and _My.Module/wwwroot/vue/my-article.js_ to the resource manager (using the `vue-component-{name}` resource) as well as the `VueComponent-MyArticle` shape (the SFC's kebab-case name is converted into PascalCase).
 Include `depends-on="vue-component-my-article"` in your app's `<script>` element to ensure correct load order.

 The Rollup plugin automatically registers each component you include (but not their children) as globally accessible components.
 So you don't need to list them in your app's `components` property.
 Indeed the component object isn't exposed as a global variable.

-If your Vue app is just going to include one top level component and bind to that, feel free to use this tag helper: `<vue-component-app area="My.Module name="my-article" model="@data" model-property="value" id="unique-id" class="additional classes">`.
+If your Vue app is just going to include one top level component and bind to that, feel free to use this tag helper: `<vue-component-app area="My.Module" name="my-article" model="@data" model-property="value" id="unique-id" class="additional classes">`.
 Here area and name are the same as above, model will be converted into JSON using camelCase property names.
 The model-property, id and class are optional.
 If you don't specify a model-property it defaults to "value".
 If you have set custom `model.prop` in your component, set this to the same value to indicate that the property is to be set up with two-way binding via `v-model`.
 If you don't specify an id, `{componentName}_{Guid.NewGuid():N}` is used to guarantee uniqueness.
 An `$appId` property is appended to your data object which contains the id.
 If you need to work with this Vue object you can access it like this:

 ```html
 <script at="Foot" depends-on="unique-id-VueApp">